hypo69/hypo/docs/gemini/out/en/doc/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Current Trends in Digital Marketing.None.md

 #### Lack of Understanding

-Marketers may lack the knowledge to fully utilize AI tools and strategies.
+Marketers may lack the knowledge to fully utilize AI tools and Startegies.

 ### Case Studies